Ginushanth/Scrolling-Animations/README.md

 # Scrolling-Animations
 The div that is selected to be animated when scrolled will slide right or slide down.

+You can download the CSS and js file and reference them in your HTML document to use it.

 In order to use this animation, in your HTML code you must add a "slide" class to the DIV you want animated. jQuery will use this to collect all the DOM objects to animate.